thatjamesw/howileadteams/README.md

 There are no real secrets - every work item, decision, and change is visible in our shared backlog.

 - Shared communication channels between teams and the customer ensure that collaboration happens in the open.
-- All progress, discussions, and blockers are visible - nothing is hidden behind email chains or closed meetings.
+- All progress, discussions, and blockers are visible
+  - nothing is hidden behind email chains or closed meetings.
 - This openness allows the customer to see progress in real time, fostering a genuine partnership rather than a transactional relationship.

 By maintaining a single source of truth and shared visibility, we reduce misunderstanding, accelerate decision-making, and strengthen accountability across all parties.

+---

+## Metrics and Continuous Improvement
+I use **metrics as tools for learning and celebration**, not as mechanisms for criticism.
+Data helps us see trends, measure outcomes, and identify opportunities for improvement — but numbers alone never tell the full story.

+- Metrics are used to celebrate achievements and highlight where improvements have made a measurable impact.
+- We track outcomes over outputs
+  - focusing on customer value, cycle time, and flow efficiency rather than task volume.
+- When performance dips, the goal is to understand and improve, not to assign blame.
+- Retrospectives, reviews, and open discussion complement data, ensuring that insight leads to action.

+This approach builds a growth-oriented culture where the team feels safe to experiment, learn, and continuously evolve.

 ---